Hello!

 I am a Ph.D. candidate in the Department of Geographical Sciences at the University of Maryland (UMD), where I am working with Dr. Xiaopeng Song and Dr. Matthew Hansen at the Global Land Analysis and Discovery (GLAD) team.

-My research interests focus on monitoring agricultural sustainability through sample-based and satellite-based approaches, including operational large-scale satellite data processing systems, high-resolution crop type mapping, crop extent and phenology tracking, and crop yield forecasting.
-Currently, I am working on operational high-resolution crop type mapping by combining machine learning, field surveys, and various satellite data, including Sentinel-2, Landsat, MODIS, and the Harmonized Landsat Sentinel-2 (HLS).
+My research interests focus on agricultural sustainability monitoring using satellite-based and statistical approaches, including large-scale satellite data processing, near real-time crop type mapping and crop yield forecasting, long-term crop extent and phenology monitoring, and assessment of climate impacts on crop production and agricultural adaptation.
+Currently, I am working on national-scale high-resolution crop type mapping by combining machine learning, sample-based field surveys, and multi-source satellite data.

 Before joining UMD in 2022, I studied for two years in the Geosciences Doctoral program at Texas Tech University.
 Prior to my Ph.D. journeys abroad, I worked for three years as a senior software engineer at NetEase, Inc. in China.
 I obtained my M.S. in Cartography and Geography Information System in 2017, from the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, Wuhan University, where I worked with Dr. Xiaoling Chen on environmental remote sensing, especially in water environments.
 I received my B.S. in Geographic Information System in 2014 from the School of Resource and Environmental Sciences (SRES), Wuhan University.